 Another common source of mutator time is spent re-writing the mutatee to add instrumentation.
-When instrumentation is inserted into a function, Dyninst may need to rewrite some or all of the function to fit the instrumentation in.
-If multiple pieces of instrumentation are being inserted into a function, Dyninst may need to rewrite that function multiple times.
+When instrumentation is inserted into a function, Dyninst may need to rewrite some or all of the

-If the user knows that they will be inserting multiple pieces of instrumentation into one function, they can batch the instrumentation into one bundle, so that the function will only be re-written once, using the BPatch_process::beginInsertionSet and BPatch_process::endInsertionSet functions (see section 4.3).
+If the user knows that they will be inserting multiple pieces of instrumentation into one function, they can batch the instrumentation into one bundle, so that the function will only be re-written once, using the BPatch_process::beginInsertionSet and BPatch_process::endInsertionSet functions (see section 4.4).
 Using these functions can result in a significant performance win when inserting instrumentation in many locations.